SherG/cool-iron/blog/facebook-ads-roi.md

 Your data will tell you what your next action step should or can be.
 For example, that might be:

 * Continue to let campaigns runs in order to determine the ability of the Facebook ad marketer to generate quality leads on a regular basis.
-* Fire the advertiser.
+* Fire the Facebook Ads pro.
 Get a better one.
 * Tweak your landing page to filter out tirekickers.
 * Save time by setting up automated email follow-ups.
 * Create a secondary product: something you can easily sell if the lead doesn't qualify for your higher-cost main product.
 (This secondary product can even be a service or downloadable that you are an affiliate marketer for.)